andresscyber/active-directory-attack-defend-lab/README.md

 This project demonstrates the deployment of an Active Directory lab environment integrated with Sysmon and Wazuh for detection engineering, threat hunting, and security monitoring.

-The lab simulates common attacker behavior including account creation, privilege escalation, reconnaissance activity, failed logons, PowerShell execution, and malware-related events.
+The lab simulates common adversary techniques including account creation, privilege escalation, account discovery, failed authentication attempts, PowerShell execution, and malware-related activity.
 Security telemetry is collected through Sysmon and forwarded to Wazuh where detections are analyzed and mapped to MITRE ATT&CK techniques.
 The project was designed to simulate real-world SOC analyst and detection engineering workflows, including alert triage, investigation, and MITRE ATT&CK mapping.

 ---